Anessen/PSFalcon/Parameters.md

 ## Advanced Parameters
 Each command was written as an [advanced function](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced?view=powershell-7) which enables support for common PowerShell parameters, including:

-* `-Verbose`: Provides more explicit information during a request
+* `-Verbose` provides more explicit information during a request
-* `-Debug`: Displays the raw JSON content of a request and a response
+* `-Debug` displays the raw JSON content of a request and a response

 Using either of these parameters can help you understand the work PSFalcon does behind the scenes to properly format your requests and the responses.